 Students must complete a practicum to earn the associate in computer science degree, and it’s designed to improve their soft skills, including problem-solving.
 This is among the most affordable computer science associate degree programs, too, with 67% less tuition than the national average.

 SNHU’s Associate of Science in Computer Science program has a 60-credit curriculum, but prospective students can transfer up to 45 college-level credits.
 Students with IT certifications, such as CompTIA, Thinkful, and Cisco, can also get credit toward their computer science associate degree.

 While the 100% online associate degree program has an average two-year completion rate, the generous transfer credit policy can cut it short by 50% in many cases.
 Applicants will also find the no standardized test scores and application fee policies in their favor.
 Acceptance decisions to the online associate program are made on a rolling basis.

 All 60 credits earned in the online computer science degree can also be transferred to SNHU’s Bachelor of Science in Computer Science program.
 Students also build an impressive digital portfolio that can be used as leverage when applying for well-paying entry-level jobs in the field of computer science.

-The program of study in the associate in computer science degree program creates a solid foundation in both technical and transferable skills including problem-solving.
+The program of study in an associate in computer science degree program creates a solid foundation in both technical and transferable skills, including problem-solving.
 The technical skills learned as part of the computer science degree program are programming skills in: